brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 https://www.jetbrains.com/pycharm/download/?section=windows

 At this point, I highly recommend reading or watching a brief tutorial on you chosen editor, they are complicated beasts.
 In the least, you will likely need to learn how to assign a python interpreter to your project and learn how to run a script from the editor.
-Within pycharm at least, with a script open, you will go into the settings, poke around until you find the python interpreter and set it to the 3.11 python.exe in your 3.11 local environment that we will create next!!!
+Within pycharm at least, with a script open, you will go into the settings, and under project you will find the python interpreter and set it to the 3.11 python.exe in your 3.11 local environment that we will create next!!!

 ### Create Local Python Environment for AI_Project